-6. Won’t I lose money due to inflation with my emergency fund?
+6. Won’t I lose money with my emergency fund due to inflation?

-At its core, an emergency fund is a money set aside and immediately accessible to be used when there’s a huge and unexpected expense.
-Since money should always be available when needed, it should not be used for wealth accumulation or to grow your money.
+At its core, an emergency fund is money set aside and immediately accessible to be used when there’s a huge and unexpected expense.
+Since money should always be available when needed, it should not be used to accumulate wealth or grow your money.

 You will lose money with your emergency fund because of inflation, but your investments should help you make up for it.